StPaulStylee/100DaysOfCode/README.md

 # 100DaysOfCode
 The a challenge I have brought upon myself that will encourage me to code at least an hour a day.
-I have a lot of unfinished projects in this here repo that I intend to finish over the next ~3 months.
-I will learn some new things along the way as well.
+This repo will hold all of the tut code I grind through, and possibly some small projects, during each session.
+Also, this repo is home for all of my 100 days challenges...
+That is why you will see the "Day" counter reset - it is the start of a new round of the challenge.

 ## Day 1: December 5th, 2017
 ### What I did: